-Your email retention is based upon how many people actually open your emails.
+Your email retention is based on how many people actually open your emails.
 Subject lines are the first interaction your customers have with your email marketing campaign.
 They play a large role in whether or not an email gets opened or sent straight to the trash.
 Keep your subjects short, clear, and state your value.
 Your subject line should be easily digestible and enticing to learn more about your product.

-Positive feedback plays such a big role in terms of your customer satisfaction, engagement, and retention.
+Positive feedback plays such a big role in terms of customer satisfaction, engagement, and retention.
 By building feedback loops you can see what your customers feel hold the most value, and get a better understanding of why people churn.
 You should be regularly asking for feedback from your customers, and always send an email when a user does churn to better understand why they did so and what areas you can improve upon.

 Test your ideas